Let's connect on social media:

 WHAT TO DO IN KRATIÉ, CAMBODIA :

-Kratié is much bigger than Kampi, where the dolphin tours are actually located (ie: Kratié is a town and Kampi isn't).
+Kratié is much bigger than Kampi, where the dolphin tours leave from.
 Most people spend the night in Kratié, and travel to Kampi in the morning to see the dolphins.

-If you're in town to see the dolphins, it is worth your time to spend a full day or two in Kratié, as it is a special place.
+If you're in town to see the dolphins, it is worth your time to spend a full day in Kratié, as it is a special place.

 Kratié is bustling in a very Cambodia-esque way.
 There are tuk-tuks cutting off motorbikes which are cutting off vendors.
 Naked children screaming at you from store fronts.
 Motorbikes gently nudging you at market stalls as their drivers pull up beside you.
 Perpetual honking.
 No good place to stand.
 Southeast Asia.